-2.1 Multiple equilibria and climate stability
+2.1 Multiple equilibria, climate stability, greenhouse

-- 1. energy\balance\0d.pdf with the graphical solutions of the steady state solution to the equation $CT_t = (Q/4)(1 \alpha(T) \epsilon \sigma T^4)$ obtained using energy\balance\0d.m, and then the quicktime animation of the bifurcation behavior. - 2.
+- 1. energy\balance\0d.pdf with the graphical solutions of the steady state solution to the equation $CT_t = (Q/4)(1 \alpha(T) \varepsilon \sigma T^4)$ obtained using energy\balance\0d.m, and then the quicktime animation of the bifurcation behavior. - 2.
 Some nonlinear dynamics background: saddle node bifurcation ((p 45, Strogatz, 1994) or Applied Math 203 notes p 47), and then the energy balance model as two back to back saddle nodes and the resulting hysteresis as the insolation is varied; - 3.
 Climate implications: (1) faint young sun paradox!
-(2) snowball (snowball obs from Ed Boyle's lecture);
+(2) snowball (snowball obs from Ed Boyle's lecture); - 4.
+2-level greenhouse model (notes) and slide on actual mechanism (ppt).